Compare any two graphics cards:

 Intro

 The GeForce GTX 660 Ti makes use of a 28 nm design. nVidia has set the core speed at 915 MHz.
-The GDDR5 memory works at a frequency of 1500 MHz on this particular card.
+The GDDR5 RAM works at a frequency of 1500 MHz on this particular card.
 It features 1344 SPUs as well as 112 TAUs and 24 Rasterization Operator Units.

-Compare all that to the Radeon HD 6870, which features a GPU core clock speed of 900 MHz, and 1024 MB of GDDR5 memory running at 1050 MHz through a 256-bit bus.
-It also is made up of 1120 SPUs, 56 TAUs, and 32 ROPs.
+Compare that to the Radeon HD 6870, which has a core clock speed of 900 MHz and a GDDR5 memory frequency of 1050 MHz.
+It also features a 256-bit memory bus, and uses a 40 nm design.
+It is comprised of 1120 SPUs, 56 TAUs, and 32 Raster Operation Units.

 Display Graphs